 \begin{enumerate} \item Every singular fiber has type $I_0^*$. \item The singular fibers have either type $I_0^*$, $III$ or $III^*$. \item The singular fibers have either type $I_0^*$, $II$, $II^*$, $IV$ or $IV^*$. \end{enumerate}

-The only case where an isotrivial rational elliptic surface (we will shorten this appellation in writting simply \emph{IRES}) has a del Pezzo surface of degree 1 as a minimal model is the third one, when moreover the polynomial $B$ is squarefree and has degree $\geq5$.
+The only case where an isotrivial rational elliptic surface has a del Pezzo surface of degree 1 as a minimal model is the third one, when moreover the polynomial $B$ is squarefree and has degree $\geq5$.